 In 1934 Mr. Howie began to expand and institutionalize the Trek’s activities.
 A separate expedition for girls was added, called the Turquoise Trail, which was begun under the leadership of Mrs. Donald Jameson.
 The Turquoise Trail became a regularly featured expedition in the 1940’s.

 Mr. Howie purchased a 500-acre tract of land near Thoreau, New Mexico in the summer of 1934.
+He was introduced to the property by Tom Henio whose brother had worked on an old saw mill on the property.
 Called the Cottonwood Gulch, this stretch of land along Sawyer Creek served as the program’s summer Base Camp.
 The following year the Trek was organized as a non-profit educational institution under the name of the Cottonwood Gulch Foundation.
 The Thoreau property was deeded to the foundation.
 In 1960 a program for younger campers was started.
 Named the Little Outfit, these shorter expeditions extended the age groups to children as young as 10 or 11 years old.

 Mr. Howie continued as Director of the summer expeditions until 1970.
 In the winter and spring months he worked in various educational positions, including Headmaster of Orchard School (1932 – 1938) and the Community School in Clayton, Missouri.
 In 1970 Mr. Howie passed the torch of leadership at the Cottonwood Gulch Expeditions to Thomas Montgomery “Monty” Billings, Jr. Mr. Howie continued to serve on the Board until his death in 1982.

 Kurt Vonnegut, the famous writer of a dozen novels and hundreds of short stories and magazine articles, was a former Trekker.
 He grew up in Indianapolis and went camping with The Prairie Trek led by the Cottonwood Gulch Expeditions.